0dan0/qr/docs/control/extensions/README.md

         }
 </style>

-After the release of the the first Labs firmware for HERO8, we heard the feedback and added features wherever possible.
-Some of the more major features got their own page, the rest are documented in this collection.

 ## Metadata Features

-These new features are stored in your camera's metadata, this metadata is helpful for detemining what may go wrong when your use too many hacks at once.
-The metadata from your captures can be [extracted with this page](../metadata).
+These new features are stored in your camera's metadata, this metadata is helpful for detemining what features are used per clip.
+The metadata, and the features it enables, can be [extracted with this page](../metadata).

 All metadata QR commands are written in the form oM**wxzy**=value(s) or !M**wxzy**=value(s) -- where the four character code (4CC)
 **wxzy** is under your control, along with the data it stores.
 The **!M** version will permanently store the metadata, and the **oM** will store it for only this power-on session.
 Metadata is available to flag your files for special uses, or just to label the [camera owner](./owner).
 Some particular 4CCs will also change camera behavior and/or enable features.
 Here is a list of additional metadata driven controls:

 ### **HERO11 and Mini cameras** - Extensions in the latest Labs firmware (Nov '22)